Gilding: History

-Mechanical
+Mechanical gilding

 Mechanical gilding includes all the operations in which gold leaf is prepared, and the processes to mechanically attach the gold onto surfaces.
 The techniques include burnishing, water gilding and oil-gilding used by wood carvers and gilders; and the gilding operations of the house decorator, sign painter, bookbinder, the paper stainer and several others.

 Polished iron, steel and other metals are gilded mechanically by applying gold leaf to the metallic surface at a temperature just under red-hot, pressing the leaf on with a burnisher, then reheating when additional leaf may be laid on.
 The process is completed by cold burnishing.

 "Overlaying" or folding or hammering on gold foil or gold leaf is the simplest and most ancient method, and is mentioned in Homer's Odyssey and the Old Testament.
 The Ram in a Thicket (2600–2400 BC) from Ur describes this technique used on wood, with a thin layer of bitumen underneath to help adhesion.

 The next advances involved two simple processes.
 The first involves gold leaf, which is gold that is hammered or cut into very thin sheets.
 Gold leaf is often thinner than standard paper today, and when held to the light is semi-transparent.
 In ancient times it was typically about ten times thicker than today, and perhaps half that in the Middle Ages.

 If gilding on canvas or on wood, the surface was often first coated with gesso.
 "Gesso" is a substance made of finely ground gypsum or chalk mixed with glue.
 Once the coating of gesso had been applied, allowed to dry, and smoothed, it was re-wet with a sizing made of rabbit-skin glue and water ("water gilding", which allows the surface to be subsequently burnished to a mirror-like finish) or boiled linseed oil mixed with litharge ("oil gilding", which does not) and the gold leaf was layered on using a gilder's tip and left to dry before being burnished with a piece of polished agate.
 Those gilding on canvas and parchment also sometimes employed stiffly-beaten egg whites ("glair"), gum, and/or Armenian bole as sizing, though egg whites and gum both become brittle over time, causing the gold leaf to crack and detach, and so honey was sometimes added to make them more flexible.

 Other gilding processes involved using the gold as pigment in paint: the artist ground the gold into a fine powder and mixed it with a binder such as gum arabic.
 The resulting gold paint, called shell gold, was applied in the same way as with any paint.
 Sometimes, after either gold-leafing or gold-painting, the artist would heat the piece enough to melt the gold slightly, ensuring an even coat.
 These techniques remained the only alternatives for materials like wood, leather, the vellum pages of illuminated manuscripts, and gilt-edged stock.

-Chemical
+Chemical gilding

 Chemical gilding embraces those processes in which the gold is at some stage of chemical combination.
 These include cold gilding, wet gilding, fire gilding and depletion gilding.